 \subsection{Initial Concept Space: Object-centric Perception}

-In our approach, we will not be starting \textit{de novo}.
-Instead, we begin with an initial concept space initialized by a base, source domain $G^s$ from which we expand our vocabulary with abductive reasoning.
-We draw inspiration from the theory of ``\textit{developmental start-up software}''~\cite{wellman1992cognitive}, or cognitive capabilities present early in development.
-In this work, we choose the concepts found in the MS COCO dataset~\cite{lin2014microsoft} as our base source domain.
-We use off-the-shelf object detection models such as YOLOv4~\cite{bochkovskiy2020yolov4} and Faster R-CNN~\cite{ren2015faster,wu2019detectron2} as initial correspondence functions $f^s_d$ and $f^s_k$ to learn associations between a given input data $I_t$ and concept generators $\underline{g}_i\in G^s$.
-The former learns to localize the concepts in space, and the latter learns to associate concept labels with the localization.
-Using these functions, we create region proposals ($r_i\in R$) in each input frame $I_t$ of a given video segment.
-We set the detection threshold to a relatively lower value ($\approx 0.25$) to account for uncertainties that can arise when encountering novel scenes.
-We use these object-centric region proposals as plausible regions of attention to identify the action.
+In our approach, we begin with an initial concept space initialized by a base, source domain $G^s$ from which we expand our vocabulary with abductive reasoning.
+The concepts found in the MS COCO dataset~\cite{lin2014microsoft} form our base source domain.
+We use off-the-shelf object detection model in Faster R-CNN~\cite{ren2015faster,wu2019detectron2} as initial correspondence functions $f^s_d$ and $f^s_k$ to learn associations between a given input data $I_t$ and concept generators $\underline{g}_i\in G^s$.
+The former learns to localize the concepts in space, and the latter learns to associate concept labels with localization.
+We create region proposals ($r_i\in R$) in each input frame $I_t$ of a given video segment using these functions.
+We set the detection threshold to a relatively lower value ($\approx 0.25$) to account for any uncertainties that can arise when encountering novel scenes.
+We use these object-centric region proposals as plausible regions of attention to identifying the action.